-- Then attach a marshmallow in the centre, to create a new vertex in the middle.
+- Then attach a marshmallow in the center, to create a new vertex in the middle.
 Use the picture to guide you.

-4. Keep adding toothpicks and marshmallows until you get a second level.
+4. Keep adding toothpicks and marshmallows until you get to the second level.

 Notice how the second hexagon is formed floating above the first?

 5. Discuss with your kids as they’re building.
 How many vertices are in their shape?
 How many edges?
 And how many faces?
 What other shapes do they see forming in their architecture?